Hello, I'm Becky!

 An Oxytocin Research, Education, and Free Touch Center

-Polyvagal theory helps explain how safe connection regulates the nervous system.
+4. How might consistent oxytocin release enhance co-regulation and trauma recovery?
+Stephen Porges, a brilliant psychologist known for the Polyvagal Theory, has shown that safe connection regulates the nervous system.
 While not exclusive to oxytocin, it overlaps significantly.

 -